mirkomartn/toy-c/README.md

 ### uniq.c && sort.c

-Description: Short programs meant to mimick some of the same functionality of the \*nix sort and uniq utilities.
+Short programs meant to mimick some of the same functionality of the \*nix sort and uniq utilities.

-Planned updates: Migrate the common functionalities to a single source file, write a makefile.
+### stack.c && stack.h

+An implementation of a stack in C, with a header stack.h providing the API and allowing a use of stack functionality with opaque pointers.